-Yvonne Anderson, Immediate Past Chair
+Yvonne Anderson, Chair

 Yvonne Anderson is the founder and CEO of Santevia Water Systems Inc. a Delta start up.
 Santevia manufactures and distributes home water filtration products in Canada, the USA and Europe.
 The Santevia is located in Tilbury Industrial park and many of the team live, work and play in Delta.
 Yvonne has raised her three kids in Beach Grove and is an active volunteer in Delta.
 You can often find her running on the dyke, biking around the community or at some meeting in a local coffee shop!